paradigmxyz/reth/book/run/troubleshooting.md

    mv reth_compact.dat $(reth db path)/mdbx.dat
    ```
 7. Start Reth
-8. Confirm that the values on `Freelist` chart is near zero and the values on `Canonical Commit Latency time` chart
+8. Confirm that the values on the `Freelist` chart is near zero and the values on the `Canonical Commit Latency time` chart
 is less than 1 second.
 9. Delete original database
    ```bash